Page 2 of 4 - Two RV Gypsies: Full-Time RVers

 Karen's sitting area

-Since the hike to Nawadaha Falls was so easy, it surprised the two RV Gypsies when the trail to Manido Falls got difficult, since the falls are in the same area, and hiked at the same time.
+Since the hike to Nawadaha Falls was so easy, it surprised the two RV Gypsies when the trail to Manido Falls got a bit difficult, since the falls are in the same area, and hiked at the same time.

 Lee Duquette on the West River Trail to Manido Falls the trail gets difficult

-The terrain got very steep and along the way there were also a lot of stairs.
+Below: The terrain got very steep and along the way there were also a lot of stairs.

 The terrain got very steep Lee trying to get up a steep hill